tkrollins/Quantum_Algorithms/PyQuil/Grover-Simon/README.md

     f must have a valid s value, or the algorithm will fail.

 Once you have your f ready, all that is necessary is to call ```run_Simon(f, naive=False)```.
-This function will run Simon's on f, naive=True will use an naive solver to find s.
+This function will run Simon's algorithm on f, naive=True will use an naive solver to find s.
 False will use matrix null_space method; naive defaults to False.
 This function will print out the non-0 value for s.